The Problem: Your Employees Are Sending Sensitive Information

 70% Of Employees Use A Personal Device To Access Company Data.

-A Quick Search For The Word "Password" In Their Mail Or Slack Accounts Can Reveal Some "Interesting" Information.
+A Quick Search For The Word "Password" In Their Mail Or Slack Accounts Could Expose Sensitive Information.

 A Loss Or Theft Of A Personal Device Is The Leading Cause Of A Data Breach.